jrc-rodec/FJSSP-W-Competition/index.md

 The algorithmic source code as well as the algorithmic results need to be submitted to the organizers of the competition via Submission Issues in a prepared Github repository.

 In the style of the COCO BBOB benchmarking suite, we intend to accept submissions as Github issues.
-That is, the code, the data and optional additional materials can be made available in a clear and organized way.
+That is, the code, the data, a formal description of the approach and optional additional materials can be made available in a clear and organized way.

 ### Data